Beyond Badge Scans: How Smart Sales Teams Extract Real Value from Events

 The attendee experience engagement cycle plays a different role than leveraging signals that indicate buyer intent.

-Action: Utilize recommendation applications to enhance your understanding of your solutions.
+Action: utilize recommendation applications to enhance understanding of solutions.

 2. Real-Time Intelligence Capture

-Your event technology should work like a behavioral tracking system:
+Event technology should work like a behavioral tracking system.

 3. Actionable Insight Delivery

-Sales teams need context, in addition to contact information.
-Transform raw event data into strategic intelligence:
+Sales teams need context in addition to contact information.

 Instead of: “Mary Smith, VP Marketing, attended your booth.”
 Provide via Slack: “Mary Smith attended two sessions focused on marketing automation integration, spent 15 minutes in the technical demo discussing API capabilities, and asked about customer training resources.
 Her colleague from IT was also present for the API discussion.”